sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 This table is used to restart corresponding systemd service when a patch operation has been perform on its corresponding ConfigDB table.

-#### Stage-3 Add delay after table updates for listening services to absorb changes
+#### Stage-4 Add verification that services have absorbed the changes
-Will divide the patch into groupings by table.
-After updating each table, we will introduce an artificial sleep to give a pause between two table updates as to ensure that all internal daemons have digested the previous update, before the next one arrives.
+There is 2 types of services:
+- Manually absorbing changes through explicit service restart
+- Automatically abosorbing changes

+**Manually absorbing changes through explicit service restart**

+These are the services identified in [Stage-3 Identifying Services to Restart](#stage-3-identifying-services-to-restart).
+Just restarting the services and waiting for a success return should be enough

+**Automatically abosorbing changes**

+There are some options:
+1) Do not verify at all, but how to make sure tables are updated in order which is required for [Stage-2 Patch Ordering](#stage-2-patch-ordering)
+2) Introduce a delay post any table update to make sure listening services have absorbed the change, but how to decide a delay for each service.
+3) Verify expected listening services to have abosorbed the change, maybe check if they were resarted after the table is updated?
+4) ... other options?

-#### Stage-4 Apply patch, service restarts and delays
+#### Stage-5 Apply patch, service restarts and delays
 At this stage we have built all the steps needed.
 The steps include JsonPatch operations, restart operations and delay operations.

 The JsonPatch consistes of a list operation, and the operation follows this format: